-There is an easy grammatical explanation for this divergence: both terms, with the same lexeme, differ in the suffix -A (LENTUR-A) most often a mark of gender in Romance languages.
+There is an easy grammatical explanation for this divergence: both terms differ in the suffix -A (LENTUR-A) most often a mark of gender in Romance languages.
 Not only.
 In Portuguese this morpheme can also come from an actual distinction in the physical object, measurable in terms of size or extension.
 Although it is an obvious, regular and intuitive derivation, it usually implies two different entries in dictionaries as the terms derived this way are not synonymous but quite distinct realities: related, yet bearing on well defined semantic boundaries.

 Some examples: Portuguese POÇO is a well or a shaft whereas POÇA is a puddle or a pool.